Paschke duality and assembly maps: Homotopy theoretic and analytic assembly maps

 We have a functor where $S_{min,max}$ is the $G$-set $S$ equipped with the minimal coarse structure and the maximal bornology.
-A choice of a pair $( \bC, \bK)$ of $\bC$ in $\Fun(BG,\Ccat)$ and an invariant ideal $ \bK$ satisfying Assumption \ref{wergoiewgewrergwrgwgwg} gives rise to the equivariant coarse $K$-homology functor
+For a coefficient category $\bC$ in $\Fun(BG,\nCcat)$ which is effectively additive and admits countable AV-sums we have an equivariant coarse $K$-homology functor

-(see Definition \ref{qrogijeqoifefewfefewqffe} for $K\bC\cX^{G}_{c}$ and Definition \ref{regoiergowregrwergwreg} for the {twist of an}{ equivariant coarse homology theory by an object of $G\BC$, in the present case by $G_{can,min}$}).
+(see Definition \ref{qrogijeqoifefewfefewqffe} for $K\bC\cX^{G}$ and Definition \ref{regoiergowregrwergwreg} for the {twist of an}{ equivariant coarse homology theory by an object of $G\BC$, in the present case by $G_{can,min}$}).
 The following is the technical definition of the functor described in \eqref{asdvijqoirgfvfsdvsva}. \begin{ddd} We define the functor

 \end{ddd}